-Top 1 Alternative to Dredd for Contract Testing
+Top 1 Alternatives to Dredd for OpenAPI/Swagger Testing

 Contract testing emerged as teams moved from monoliths to distributed systems and microservices.
 In that shift, APIs became the spine of modern architectures, and a need arose to ensure that services communicate correctly without relying solely on end-to-end integration tests.
 Tools that verified APIs against contracts—documents that describe the expected behavior of an API—became essential.